Homoranthus vagans

-Homoranthus vagans is a flowering plant in the family Myrtaceae and is endemic to a small area in southern Queensland.
+Homoranthus vagans is a species of flowering plant in the family Myrtaceae and is endemic to a small area in southern Queensland.
 It is a shrub with pointed linear leaves and groups of up to ten yellow flowers in leaf axils near the end of branchlets.
 It is only known from a single population north of Inglewood.

 Description

 Homoranthus vagans is a shrub 0.05-0.2 m high and 0.5-2 m wide.
 The aromatic leaves are a dull grey-green, blade shaped and arranged opposite along the stem.
 The branchlets have 3-10 flowers held erect in leaf axils.
 Flowers have been recorded from August to October.

 Taxonomy and naming

 Homoranthus vagans was first formally described in 2011 by Lachlan Copeland, Lyndley Craven and Jeremy Bruhl from a specimen collected by Copeland in 2001 and the description was published in Australian Systematic Botany.
 The specific epithet (vagans) is derived from the Latin word vagus meaning "wandering" or "unsettled", referring to habit of young branchlets of "wandering" over the ground, sometimes attaching to the ground with adventitious roots.